The Hut Group shares soar 30% after bumper $7 billion London IPO

-LONDON (Reuters) - The Hut Group’s shares soared more than 30% in the company’s first day of trading on Wednesday after batting away corporate governance concerns to seal the first major British initial public offering in seven years.
+LONDON (Reuters) - The Hut Group's THG.L shares soared 30% in the company's first day of trading on Wednesday after batting away corporate governance concerns to seal its 5.4 billion pound ($6.99 billion) listing, one of London's largest tech IPOs to date.

-The company, which helps sell retail brands, including Lookfantastic and skincare group ESPA, sold 376 million shares at 500 pence each to raise 1.88 billion pounds in a float that valued the firm at 5.4 billion pounds ($6.96 billion).
+The company, which helps sell retail brands, including Lookfantastic and skincare group ESPA, sold 376 million shares at 500 pence each to raise 1.88 billion pounds.

-The biggest London stock market debut since Royal Mail Plc in 2013 nets the company 920 million pounds while shareholders, led by founder Matthew Moulding, will share gross proceeds of 961 million pounds.
+The biggest London stock market debut by market cap since Royal Mail RMG.L in 2013 nets the company 920 million pounds while shareholders, led by founder Matthew Moulding and private equity group KKR KKR.N, will share gross proceeds of 961 million pounds.
+KKR sold its entire shareholding.

-While The Hut Group’s market debut gave a boost to what has been a terrible 2020 for new listings, with the COVID-19 pandemic driving European IPO volumes down to their lowest level in eight years, some investors have raised concerns over the structure of the deal.
+While The Hut Group’s debut gave a boost to a terrible 2020 for new listings, with the COVID-19 pandemic driving European IPO volumes to their lowest since 2012, the unusual structure of the deal has raised some concerns among corporate governance watchers.

 One source close to the deal said the LSE standard listing required high levels of governance and was equivalent to other European exchanges.

-BlackRock, Henderson Global Investors, funds managed by Merian and the Qatar Investment Authority agreed to buy 565 million pounds of the shares offered.
+BlackRock BLK.N, Henderson Global Investors JHG.N, funds managed by Merian JUP.L and the Qatar Investment Authority agreed to buy 565 million pounds of the shares offered.

 “There wasn’t too much concern about this during the bookbuild - investors understand that the founder is a key part of the story,” said a second source familiar with the transaction.